Russ Grimm: Personal life

 In high school, Grimm punted, played quarterback and linebacker at Southmoreland High School while earning nine varsity letters and starring on the basketball team.

 Grimm was inducted into the Western Pennsylvania Sports Hall of Fame.
 His younger brother, Donn, was a starting linebacker on Notre Dame 1988 national championship team and signed with the Cardinals as a rookie free agent in 1991.
-He has four children, Chad, Cody, and fraternal twins Devin and Dylan.
+Grimm has four children: Chad, Cody, and fraternal twins Devin and Dylan.
 All of his children attended Oakton High School in Fairfax County, Virginia.
 Chad played football at Virginia Tech and served as an assistant coach for the Redskins from 2009 to 2019, and Dylan plays lacrosse at Loyola University Maryland.
 His second eldest son, Cody, also played at Virginia Tech and was drafted by the Tampa Bay Buccaneers in the seventh round of the 2010 NFL draft.
 Cody would later go into coaching.
 His daughter, Devin, played soccer at St. Mary’s in Maryland.

 Grimm is featured in the video game All-Pro Football 2K8.